tzwalker/xrays/python/ReadMe.txt

 		# this function does not discriminate between XBIC or XBIV as mask_channel,
 			# respective masks will be generated for each set of XBIC and XBIV scan sets of a sample
 			# if you'd like to see exactly how the masks are generated, see defs in d_clustering.py

+	e_statistics.py
+	    # do i want ot perform standardization before or after clustering...?
+        # since clustering is performed using many samples of 'one feature',
+        # scale between the samples within the feature are identical and
+        # standardization before clustering is not necessary

 Obsolete debugging notes, for developer reference only: for clustering.get_mask(sample_dicts, mask_channel, element_list, number_of_clusters)